samaygarg/fuelcell/paper/paper.md

 ![: Data visualization tab of the GUI.\label{fig:2}](fig2.png)

 # Acknowledgements
-The authors acknoledge funding from the Berkeley Lab Undergraduate Research Fellowship.
-SG
+SG acknowledges funding from the Berkeley Lab Undergraduate Research Fellowship.
+The authors thank Dr. Xiong Peng, Zachary Taie, Eden Tzanetopoulos, and Grace Anderson for helpful discussions and assisting with testing the program.

 # References